Skip to Main Content

 Fiction Writer, Poet

 Often funny, always disturbing, Michael Arnzen has won four Bram Stoker awards for his imaginative fiction, weird poetry and literary experiments that predominantly explore the horror genre.
-Also a writing instructor, he currently serves as Chair of the Humanities Division at Seton Hill University, near Pittsburgh, where he was recently awarded Professor of the Year.
-He also mentors speculative fiction novelists in SHU's innovative MFA program in Writing Popular Fiction.
+He teaches in the MFA in Writing Popular Fiction program at Seton Hill University, near Pittsburgh, where he was recently awarded Professor of the Year.
 Visit him online at http://gorelets.com or link to his social network via http://michaelarnzen.com

 Jan Beatty’s new book, Red Sugar, was published by the University of Pittsburgh Press in 2008.
 Other books include Boneshaker (2002, U. of Pgh.
 Press) and Mad River, winner of the 1994 Agnes Lynch Starrett Prize.
 Ravenous, her limited edition chapbook, won the 1995 State Street Prize.
 Beatty’s poetry has appeared in Quarterly West, Gulf Coast, Indiana Review, and Court Green, and in anthologies published by Oxford University Press, University of Illinois Press, and University of Iowa Press.
 Beatty has worked as a welfare caseworker, an abortion counselor, in maximum security prisons, and as a waitress for fifteen years.
 Awards include the $15,000 Creative Achievement Award in Literature from the Heinz Foundation, the Pablo Neruda Prize for Poetry, and two fellowships from the Pennsylvania Council on the Arts.
 For the past thirteen years, she has hosted and produced Prosody, a public radio show on NPR-affiliate WYEP-FM featuring the work of national writers.
 Beatty directs the creative writing program at Carlow University, where she teaches the Madwomen in the Attic writing workshops and in the MFA program.